17 May Environmental, Social, and Governance (ESG) Criteria

 There are three key parts to ESG investing—the environmental, social, and governance aspects.

-Companies that operate in higher-risk areas or have publicity to coal or hard rock mining, nuclear or coal energy, private prisons, agricultural biotechnology, tobacco, tar sands, or weapons and firearms.
+Corporations that operate in higher-risk areas or have publicity to coal or hard rock mining, nuclear or coal energy, private prisons, agricultural biotechnology, tobacco, tar sands, or weapons and firearms.

 Things that Trillium seeks out or considers positive ESG criteria, embody: